vinayhegde-11/mongo_ml_dashboard/README.md

 - MongoDB must be installed and running for the application to work.
 - AWS credentials should have appropriate permissions for the S3 bucket.

-## Future Improvements

-- Add support for real-time object detection on video streams.
-- Expand dashboard capabilities with detailed analytics and visualization.
-- Implement error handling for RabbitMQ and S3 upload processes.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.